Hermann Weyl

 His research has had major significance for theoretical physics as well as purely mathematical disciplines such as number theory.
 He was one of the most influential mathematicians of the twentieth century, and an important member of the Institute for Advanced Study during its early years.

-Weyl contributed to an exceptionally wide range of mathematical fields, including works on space, time, matter, philosophy, logic, symmetry and the history of mathematics.
+Weyl contributed to an exceptionally wide range of fields, including works on space, time, matter, philosophy, logic, symmetry and the history of mathematics.
 He was one of the first to conceive of combining general relativity with the laws of electromagnetism.
-Freeman Dyson wrote that Weyl alone bore comparison with the "last great universal mathematicians of the nineteenth century", Poincaré and Hilbert.
+Freeman Dyson wrote that Weyl alone bore comparison with the "last great universal mathematicians of the nineteenth century", Henri Poincaré and David Hilbert.
 Michael Atiyah, in particular, has commented that whenever he examined a mathematical topic, he found that Weyl had preceded him.

 Biography

 Hermann Weyl was born in Elmshorn, a small town near Hamburg, in Germany, and attended the Gymnasium Christianeum in Altona.
 His father, Ludwig Weyl, was a banker; whereas his mother, Anna Weyl (née Dieck), came from a wealthy family.

-From 1904 to 1908 he studied mathematics and physics in both Göttingen and Munich.
+From 1904 to 1908, he studied mathematics and physics in both Göttingen and Munich.
 His doctorate was awarded at the University of Göttingen under the supervision of David Hilbert, whom he greatly admired.

-In September 1913 in Göttingen, Weyl married Friederike Bertha Helene Joseph (March 30, 1893 – September 5, 1948) who went by the name Helene (nickname "Hella").
-Helene was a daughter of Dr. Bruno Joseph (December 13, 1861 – June 10, 1934), a physician who held the position of Sanitätsrat in Ribnitz-Damgarten, Germany.
+In September 1913, in Göttingen, Weyl married Friederike Bertha Helene Joseph (30 March 1893 – 5 September 1948) who went by the name Helene (nickname "Hella").
+Helene was a daughter of Dr. Bruno Joseph (13 December 1861 – 10 June 1934), a physician who held the position of Sanitätsrat in Ribnitz-Damgarten, Germany.
 Helene was a philosopher (she was a disciple of phenomenologist Edmund Husserl) and a translator of Spanish literature into German and English (especially the works of Spanish philosopher José Ortega y Gasset).
 It was through Helene's close connection with Husserl that Hermann became familiar with (and greatly influenced by) Husserl's thought.
-Hermann and Helene had two sons, Fritz Joachim Weyl (February 19, 1915 – July 20, 1977) and Michael Weyl (September 15, 1917 – March 19, 2011), both of whom were born in Zürich, Switzerland.
-Helene died in Princeton, New Jersey on September 5, 1948.
-A memorial service in her honor was held in Princeton on September 9, 1948.
+Hermann and Helene had two sons, Fritz Joachim Weyl (19 February 1915 – 20 July 1977) and Michael Weyl (15 September 1917 – 19 March 2011), both of whom were born in Zürich, Switzerland.
+Helene died in Princeton, New Jersey, on 5 September 1948.
+A memorial service in her honor was held in Princeton on 9 September 1948.
 Speakers at her memorial service included her son Fritz Joachim Weyl and mathematicians Oswald Veblen and Richard Courant.
-In 1950 Hermann married sculptress Ellen Bär (née Lohnstein) (April 17, 1902 – July 14, 1988), who was the widow of professor Richard Josef Bär (September 11, 1892 – December 15, 1940) of Zürich.
+In 1950.
+Hermann married sculptor Ellen Bär (née Lohnstein) (17 April 1902 – 14 July 1988), who was the widow of professor Richard Josef Bär (11 September 1892 – 15 December 1940) of Zürich.